-All requests for custodial services are to be emailed to the Head Custodian.
+All requests for custodial services are to be e-mailed to the Head Custodian and the School Principal.

-DIGNITY FOR ALL STUDENTS ACT (DASA)
+DIGNITY FOR ALL STUDENTS ACT - DASA

 School of the Arts will comply with the Dignity for All Students Act (DASA).

 No student shall be subjected to harassment by employees or students on school property or at a school function; nor shall any student be subjected to discrimination based on a person's actual or perceived race, color, weight, national origin, ethnic group, religious practice, disability, sexual orientation, gender (including gender identity or expression), or sex by school employees or students on school property or at a school function.